What Rights Do You Have in a Sound Recording You Play On?

 How Your Music Makes Money (Part Two) – The Songwriting Copyright

 How does your music make money in the modern world?
 While record sales are becoming less and less relevant, revenue streams generated from the Songwriting Copyright have greatly increased.
 This is because music is being used more now than ever before.
 This use generates money for the writers of the music.
-The revenue streams flowing from […]
+The revenue streams flowing […]

 How Your Music Makes Money (Part One) – The Sound Recording Copyright

 The Sound Recording Copyright ain’t what it used to be.
 Record sales are seriously down, and that’s an understatement.
 But there are numerous revenue streams that still flow from the Sound Recording Copyright.
 Are you making the most of your sound recordings?
-Major transformations in the music industry have occurred in the last decade that have […]
+Major transformations in the music industry have occurred in the last decade that […]

 What is an Artist Development Deal, and Should You Sign One?